kazaamjt/BlogContent/base/part_1.md

 If you want the isntall to hurry up, you might want to beef it up.
 This install takes a while.

-After installing, I set the IP address, enabled remote desktop and started updating.
+After installing, I set the IP address, enabled remote desktop, changed the computers name, and started updating.
-Once you enable remote desktop, VM Connect should be able to use "enhanced session mode", which allwos for copy pasting files and text.
+Once you enable remote desktop, VM Connect should be able to use "enhanced session mode", which allows for copy pasting of files and text.

-This took another long while, so you might want to find something to do, to kill some time.
+Updating took another long while, so you might want to find something to do, to kill some time.
 Maybe set a cup of coffee.
 Or grow a beard.
 That sorta thing.
 After that I also installed the following: